jainampatel316/to-do-list/README.md

 3. **Deploy from GitHub**
    - Click "New +" → "Web Service"
    - Connect your GitHub account if not already connected
-   - Select your repository: `keeper-app`
+   - Select your repository: `to-do-list`
    - Configure the deployment:

 ### Render Configuration Settings